Apparent Due Process Violation Amid Federal Litigation (Webster)

 Why This Raises Significant Concerns:

-• Violation of State and Federal Law: Filling in the hearing date without a hearing despite the objection of Plaintiff Webster and amidst the fact of the ongoing federal lawsuit where Judge Bell is a named defendant may be a violation of the requirements of state and federal due process.
-This action could be regarded as an affront to the federal court’s authority, perhaps transgressing the tenets set forth under 18 U.S.C. § 242 and other pertinent laws.
+• Violation of State and Federal Law: Filling in the hearing date without a hearing, despite the objection of Plaintiff Webster and amidst an ongoing federal lawsuit where Judge Bell is a named defendant, may violate state and federal due process requirements.
+This action could transgress the tenets under 18 U.S.C. § 242 and other relevant laws.

 • Lack of Finality: Signing an order without a specified date creates uncertainty and lacks finality.
-An order is meant to be a clear, definitive directive from the court.
-Leaving the date blank opens the door to potential misuse or misinterpretation, especially if it’s filled in later without proper notice to all parties.
+An order is intended to be a clear directive from the court.
+Leaving the date blank opens the door to misuse or misinterpretation if filled in later without proper notice.

-• Opportunity for Manipulation: By leaving the date open, it allows for the possibility that the date could be filled in at a later time without proper judicial oversight or input from the involved parties, undermining the integrity of the judicial process.
+• Opportunity for Manipulation: By leaving the date open, there is a risk it could be filled in later without judicial oversight or input from the parties involved, undermining the judicial process’s integrity.

-• Due Process Violation: The date was filled in without a hearing and despite a clear objection from Plaintiff Webster, which could be viewed as a violation of due process.
-All parties typically have the right to be heard on matters that affect their case, especially when they have explicitly objected.
+• Due Process Violation: The date was filled without a hearing, despite Plaintiff Webster’s objection, which could constitute a due process violation.
+All parties have the right to be heard on matters that impact their case, especially when objections are raised.

-• Lack of Fairness: Proceeding without a hearing when one party has objected not only denies that party the opportunity to present their arguments but also gives the impression of bias or a predetermined outcome, which can erode trust in the fairness of the judicial process.
+• Lack of Fairness: Proceeding without a hearing, despite an objection, denies the objecting party the chance to present their arguments.
+This can create the impression of bias or a predetermined outcome, eroding trust in the judicial process.

 Read the Motion to Recuse and Judge’s Order